 Spanning a decade and playing out in Washington, D.C., Pakistan and Afghanistan, BLOOD AND GIFTS is a sweeping, often shockingly funny epic set against one of the greatest historical events of recent history, the repercussions of which continue to shape our world.

 A ground-breaking adventurous musical, PASSING STRANGE tells the story of a young African American’s travels from his roots in Los Angeles to Europe and back in his search for personal and artistic authenticity.
 It won the 2008 Tony award for Best Book of a Musical and three Drama Desk awards including one for Outstanding Musical.
+The Phoenix production runs from September 25-October 9, 2014 at the New Hazlett Theatre.

 During the course of a midsummer night in the post-Civil War South, MISS JULIE, the young daughter of a plantation owner seeks to escape her cramped uptight life by trying to seduce one of her father’s former slaves.
 What begins as a flirtatious grappling for power between the two quickly escalates into a sexual relationship which has dark consequences.
 This new adaptation mixes race into the dangerous cocktail of class and gender politics that Strindberg exploded onstage, restoring the sense of shock and outrage with which audiences greeted the play’s original premiere.